Submit Your Short Film

 HOW TO SUBMIT YOUR FILM

-- Read about the review process and look through the rules—please!
-There are good reasons for the rules, and a lot of time and care has gone into writing them — the rules are a detailed description of what happens to your film when received by our office, as well as how our review and selection process works.
+- Read about the review process and look through the rules below PLEASE!
+There are good reasons for the rules, and a lot of time and care has gone into writing them — the rules are a detailed description of what happens to your film when received by our office, as well as how our review and selection process works

 - Select an entry form.
-DC Shorts utilizes submission platforms FilmFreeway.com and WithoutABox.com.
+DC Shorts utilizes submission platforms FilmFreeway.com.

-- Complete your entry and upload your film by the deadline SUNDAY, APRIL 30, 2017.
+- Complete your entry and upload your film by the Extended Deadline, April 30, 2020.
 Materials received after this date will be discarded without notice or refund of entry fee.
 Each submission requires a separate entry form and fee.
 Incomplete applications, failure to include payment, or submitting materials we are unable to preview will disqualify your entry without refund.

-All filmmakers will receive notice of acceptance or rejection via email, as well as a complete report with screeners’ comments.
+All filmmakers will receive notice of acceptance or rejection via email not later than July 8, 2020.
 If you do not receive this email by the notification date, please contact the office.

 THE REVIEW PROCESS